 If you are renting a car, do consider our affiliate partner, carrentals, a comparison search engine for all grades of hire car from Smarts to 4x4s and limousines.

 It will instantly compare the current rates on offer from all the suppliers at Avignon (or wherever is your starting point: choose a town from the drop-down menu) to ensure you get the best deal.

-By bike: Cycling is a popular option here (if you don't mind the hills!) and plenty of companies, such as Cyclomundo, offer guided and self-guided itineraries.
+By bike: Cycling is a popular option here (if you don't mind the hills!) and plenty of companies offer guided and self-guided itineraries.
 If you want to make your own way around, you can plan a route with the help of the Vaucluse Tourist Office's excellent guide to cycling in the region and rent a cycle or electric bike with one of the local bike hire companies.